RaoufGrera/Library-of-codes/README.md

-This program was developed in 2012 when I was in my second year of studies in the Software Engineering Department.
+I developed this program in 2012 when I was in my second year of studies in the Software Engineering Department.
 - The program contains more than 180 questions.
 - These questions have been meticulously sorted and grouped based on both their respective programming languages and their corresponding lessons.
 - The user-friendly interface allows for seamless addition and modification of solutions, ensuring that the program remains up-to-date and relevant.